ganascimento/dotnet-ci/README.md

 # Dotnet CI

-This project was developed to test the CI implementation, with test analysis and SonarQube
+This project was developed to test the CI implementation, with test analysis and SonarCloud

 ## Resources used